 - a.
-On or before August 1, 2023, and each August 1st thereafter, each local school system shall complete the Use of Force Report9 and submit to MCSS any use of force incidents between a school security employee and a student while the school security employee is carrying out the employee's duties. - b.
-On or before August 1, 2023, and each August 1st thereafter, each local law enforcement agency shall complete the Use of Force Report10 and submit to MCSS any use of force incidents between their SROs and a student while the SRO is carrying out the employee's duties. - c.
-On or before September 1, 2023, each local school system shall file a report with MCSS showing each public school assigned SROs or the Adequate law enforcement coverage planned for that school facility.
+On or before August 1, 2025, and each August 1st thereafter, each local school system shall complete the Incidents of Force Report9 and submit to MCSS any incidents of force between a school security employee and a student while the school security employee is carrying out the employee's duties. - b.
+On or before August 1, 2025, and each August 1st thereafter, each local law enforcement agency shall complete the Incidents of Force Report10 and submit to MCSS any incidents of force between their SROs and a student while the SRO is carrying out the employee's duties. - c.
+On or before September 1, 2025, each local school system shall file the SRO Adequate Coverage Report with MCSS showing each public school assigned SROs or the Adequate law enforcement coverage planned for that school facility.
 Law enforcement agencies are encouraged to collaborate with their local school system counterparts to ensure accurate reporting.